cotsog/esp-new-sdk/README.md

 Makefile to build the toolchain and a complete standalone SDK for Espressif ESP8266.

-It was developed for use under Windows for Cygwin.
+It was developed for use under Windows on Cygwin.
-Under Travis the build works for Linux as well as for MacOS.
+Under Travis-CI it builds successfully on Linux as well as on MacOS.

-Builds work on
+So it should build successfully on
 - Cygwin
 - MSYS
 - MinGW32
-- on Linux, (maybe LinuxARM)
+- Linux (maybe LinuxARM)
 - MacOS

 Install the project in a directory such as <esp-new-sdk>: